evanrichter/ta-hours/18_Mar.md

 Please keep questions to Assignments 1 and 2.

 ## General Topics
- * Root cause vs. place of crash (saved for thursday)
+ * Root cause vs. place of crash

 ## Live Q&A